-Shown in reclaimed teak and powder coated steel, canvas webbing, 30 x 36 x 30H
+Shown in battleship teak and powder coated steel, canvas webbing

 The sturdy shape of the BB-55 Rocker, named after the North Carolina class of battleship, takes cues from naval design.
 The forms of the base and seat mimic the curves of the hull and the taper of the bridge tower.
 The teak base of this low, modern rocker transitions into a steel frame above.
 Cotton webbing, weaved in a random pattern, forms the seat and backrest.
 With colors inspired by the original ship, the fractal pattern also references Measure 32 camouflage, which was used on the ship to avoid detection when traveling through open water.